HMRC Mileage Claim In The UK

 Your HMRC mileage claim amount depends on a couple of things.
 The first one is what vehicle you drive as there are different HMRC standard rates for different vehicles - see the new 2023 mileage rates.
 The second factor to consider is whether you are calculating your mileage claim for up to 10,000 miles or more as the rates change after that threshold.

 To calculate how much mileage you can claim, you can try using our HMRC mileage claim calculator.

 There is no limit to the miles you can claim, so long as they are business-related.

 To claim your mileage, you need to have accurate records of the miles you have driven with any vehicle that you use for business purposes (even if you combine the use with private purposes).

-You can usually do this by keeping track of your trips in a logbook.
+You can usually do this by keeping track of your trips in a mileage logbook.
 Nowadays, you can easily do this by using a mileage tracking app.
 A good mileage logging app will make sure that you have all the information you need for your HMRC mileage claim.
-Apps such as Driversnote are HMRC compliant automatic mileage trackers - meaning you can use the tracked trips to prove you have travelled the miles for business purposes.
+Apps such as Driversnote are HMRC-compliant, automatic mileage trackers - meaning you can use the tracked trips to prove you have travelled the miles for business purposes.

 How far back can I make a mileage claim in the UK?